zech-dexos/reasonflow/README.md

 # ReasonFlow

-A lightweight CLI tool that exposes how AI-style decision systems choose between reasoning paths.
+A CLI tool that exposes reasoning traces for AI-style decision systems.

 ---